Carlos487/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/quickstart/intro-to-xaml.md

 ## XAML or AXAML file?

-The standard extension for XAML files is `.xaml`, however if you're using the [Visual Studio extension](vs-designer) then you may notice that from version 0.9.11, XAML files are created with the `.axaml` extension.
+The traditional extension for XAML files is `.xaml` but due to problems with Visual Studio we have been forced to move to our own `.axaml` extension for Avalonia XAML files.
+From version 0.9.11 Avalonia XAML files created in Visual Studio use the `.axaml` extension and from version 0.10 all of our templates will be standardized on using the `.axaml` extension.
-This is because Visual Studio has functionality related to files with the `.xaml` extension that is hard-coded to Microsoft XAML dialects and can't be overridden.
-For this reason we were forced to use our own file extension in Visual Studio.

 For more information see https://github.com/AvaloniaUI/Avalonia/issues/4102.